denghanyu/app-docs/en/prep/flysafe-basics.md

 14. Difference between various flight modes on the remote controller (e.g. P-A-F, P-A-S, Sport).
 15. How to determine that your drone is in Danger or Warning Status according to the Aircraft Status Indicator on the drone.
 16. Familiarize yourself with various Low-Battery warnings and the possible drone operations when these warnings are triggered.
 17. The situations in which your drone will choose to land at its current location instead of returning to its Home Point.
-The ways to avoid losing your drone during this operation. 如何避免飞机因为原地下降而飞丢？
+The ways to avoid losing your drone during this operation.
 18. During flights, the possible changes in battery voltage and the voltage conditions for safe flights.
 19. The weather conditions for flying drones and the potential dangers that you might encounter when flying in low temperature environment.
 21. Limitations on flight height and distance and ways to adjust the limitations.